btb/PortableIIMemBoard/README.md

 Using those photos, and HoJoPo's testing of certain connections, I was able to confirm most of the speculative schematic I'd been drawing, and get those logic gates to match precisely what was on the real board.

 Over on Youtube, Nick Silvestro had [a video](https://www.youtube.com/watch?v=IMVrAlZOAtU) about the reproduction of a similar memory expansion for the Portable III.
-I left a comment there, and they came over to help out as well, spotting some more differences and implementing a board layout that precisely matched the original.
+I left a comment there, and they came over to help out as well, spotting some more differences and implementing a complete board layout and artwork that faithfully matches the original.
 ![render](https://github.com/btb/PortableIIMemBoard/assets/149551/e07547b9-84e4-47d6-9307-5962e177f68f)